Random Number Generator

 How can I avoid duplicates?

-Turn on Unique values only while in Integer mode.
-If the requested count exceeds the integer range, the tool will warn you so you can widen the range or lower the count.
+Turn on Unique values only in Integer mode.
+If the requested count is larger than the integer range, widen the range or lower the count.

 Can I use this output for passwords or security tokens?

-No. Use dedicated cryptographic token generators for security material.
-This page is designed for general sampling workflows.
+No. Use a dedicated cryptographic password or token generator for security material.
+This page is for general sampling, teaching, testing, and simulation workflows.

 What happens if Integer mode receives decimal limits?